Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 <p align="justify">

-### In terms of numbers, *Caretta caretta* was the most common out of all of the turtles, representating 96.92% of the individuals.
+### In terms of numbers, *Caretta caretta* was the most common out of all of the turtles, representing 96.92% of the individuals.
 In total, there was five species, and over all, 1913 turtles identified.

 * *Caretta caretta* (loggerhead turtle): 1854
 * *Chelonya mydas* (green turtle) : 51